bepass-org/oblivion-desktop/DOCS.md

 # npm run package:linux
 # npm run package:windows
 # npm run package:mac

-# you may add more to above list if this scripts doesn't cover your local platform/architecture
 ```

 ## IPC (sending data between main and renderer)